Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Introduction

 The starting point of the proof is the remark that, in quadrupole approximation, the gravitational potential of an extended body in an external gravitational field is a function only of the principal moments of inertia and of the directions of the principal axes of inertia.
 So it is natural to use such quantities as coordinates in the configuration space of the elastic satellite.
-Furthermore, a good coordinate system has also to distinguish between the internal degrees of freedom (which are subject to friction) and the external ones (rotations and translations), which are NOT subject to friction.
-Technically the introduction of a good coordinate system is the most difficult part of the proof.
-The difficulties one has to face are of three kinds: the first one, which will be discussed in detail in Section \ref{sect.coord}, is that the separation between the rotational degrees of freedom and the elastic ones relies on an arbitrary choice, so one has to show that the final result does not depend on the particular choice made.
-The second difficulty is related to the fact that the principal axes of inertia do not define directly a coordinate system, since they are defined up to orientation.
-A third difficulty is that the system of coordinates we are aiming to introduce is singular at those configurations where the three principal moments of inertia are not distinct.

-As a first result we show that the principal moments of inertia and a couple of matrix of rotation related to the direction of the principal axes of inertia can be completed to a system of coordinates on the configuration space of the body, after removing the set of singular configurations (see Sect.~2).

-Then we have to write down the Lagrangian of the system in these coordinates.
-To this end we exploit the rotational invariance of the body: surprisingly enough this allows one to show that the elastic potential has a very special form which can be written down explicitly, and also to deduce some important properties of the kinetic energy.

-The subsequent steps are quite standard.
-First we consider the conservative dynamics of the system: we write the Lagrangian, exploit the conservation of angular momentum in order to reduce by one the number of degrees of freedom and prove that the family of solutions corresponding to 1:1 resonance forms a Lyapunov stable manifold of the reduced system.
-Finally we add friction on the internal degrees of freedom and prove that such a manifold becomes asymptotically stable.
-The proof of the asymptotical stability is done by means of LaSalle's invariance principle, which is a refinement of Lyapunov's theory.
-The method substantially consists in observing that the energy is a nonincreasing function of time and showing that no orbit, except for the points of the manifold corresponding to 1:1 resonance, is contained in the submanifold of the phase space where dissipation does not occur.
+We first prove that it is possible to complete such quantities to a system of coordinates.
+Furthermore, due to the symmetries of the system, the kinetic energy and the potential energy of the body have quite a simple form. (see eq. \eqref{eq:lagrangian}).
+For simplicity, we restrict ourselves to the ``planar situation'' in which the center of mass lies in a plane, the spin axis is orthogonal to such a plane and the deformations are such that one of the principal axes of inertia of the body is always orthogonal to the plane of the orbit.
+We first study the dynamical system with such a Lagrangian proving the existence of the above mentioned orbits, then we add dissipation and use LaSalle's principle in order to get the main result.
+Concerning dissipation, we only assume that any internal deformation of the body produces some nonzero dissipation, and that the stress at a given time is function of the strain and of its time derivative at that fixed time, so that there are no memory effects.